Inspector-General of Intelligence and Security (New Zealand): Functions of the Inspector-General

 The Inspector-General of Intelligence and Security (IGIS) is a statutory officer appointed under the Inspector-General of Intelligence and Security Act 1996.
-It replaced an earlier Commissioner for Security Appeals, a position created in 1969.
+The position replaced an earlier Commissioner for Security Appeals, a position created in 1969.

-The IGIS assists the Minister responsible for NZSIS and GCSB, usually the Prime Minister, to ensure the activities of each agency comply with the law; ensure that complaints relating to these agencies are independently investigated; and review those bodies' compliance procedures and systems.
+The IGIS is an independent oversight body, with a broad function of assisting the Minister responsible for NZSIS and GCSB to ensure the activities of each agency comply with the law; ensure that complaints relating to these agencies are independently investigated; and review those bodies' compliance procedures and systems.
 Neither the National Assessments Bureau nor the Directorate of Defence Intelligence and Security are under the oversight of the role.

 The Inspector-General does not have a management role in the NZSIS or GCSB and cannot order them to take, or to cease, any activity - the role is limited to reporting concerns and findings to the Minister, who ultimately is responsible for corrective action.
+Reports are also made public, so far as possible, as are steps to implement recommendations.

-The Inspector-General conducts inquiries into matters of concern, including individual complaints, report findings and recommendations to the Minister.
-Those reports, excluding matters of security concern, may be found on the Inspector-General's website.
+The Inspector-General conducts inquiries into matters of concern, including individual complaints, and reports consequent findings and recommendations to the Minister.
+Those reports, excluding information withheld because of security concerns, may be found on the Inspector-General's website.
 The Inspector-General also makes a report each year to the Minister.
 A copy of that report, excluding material of security concern or which may cause danger is presented to Parliament.
 A copy, without deletions, must be given to the Leader of the Opposition.

 Details on how to make a complaint to the Inspector-General can be found under the Complaints section of the website.